herrkaefer/AccelerateWatch/README.md

 Apple watchOS 3 opens opptunities to developers to obtain and process motion sensor data both in real time and longer background running time.
 Unfortunately, meanwhile, [Accelerate framework](https://developer.apple.com/library/ios/documentation/Accelerate/Reference/AccelerateFWRef/) is still unavailable on watchOS.
 This library will help those watchOS⌚️ apps which need to process sensor data in real time, just like what Accelerate does for iOS platform.

 - Swift APIs.
 C data structures and methods are wrapped in Swift, so that you can call them using Swift conveniently.
 - Friendly syntax.
 This is a reason that you even want to use this instead of Accelerate framework on iOS, though other similar libraries like [Surge](https://github.com/mattt/Surge) exists.
-Would update to Swift 3 later.

-Currently the functionality set is still much smaller compared with Accelerate framework because only those I used in my projects are added (mostly focused on time series operations and analysis).
+Currently the functionality set is relatively smaller compared with Accelerate framework because only those I used in my projects are added (mostly focused on time series operations and analysis).
 So **contributions are welcome!** 😃

+# Working version

+Currently all codes are built and tested on

+- Xcode 8.0 beta 3
+- iOS 10.0 beta 3
+- watchOS 3.0 beta 3
+- Swift 3

 # Install

+Manual install is recommended for now.
+[Swift Package Manager](https://github.com/apple/swift-package-manager) will be supported when it is ready.

 1. Copy AccelerateWatch folder to your project (usually the Watch Extension folder).
+Remove `selftest.c` in `acceleratelib` folder which is for testing C code.
 2. Check that every .swift and .c files has *Watch Extension* as target.
 3. Add a bridging header (here is a [Instruction](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/)), and add the following contents to it: